Smith-Pad/Smith-Pad/README.md

 #### Introduction

-> Brand new Interface for Smith-Pad-OS and Smith-Pad Web Interface
+> Brand new Interface for the Smith-Pad ecosystem

 #### Benefits of remaking the interface from the bottom up: